google/scrollytell/README.md

 ## API

-To use scrollytell, create a `Story` object and pass in your configuration.
+To use scrollytell, create a `Story` object and pass in a configuration object.
 The config contains event handlers and querySelector strings.
-The only two fields that are absolutely required are `containerSelector` (which should select a single DOM element) and `panelSelector` (which should select several DOM elements).
+The only two required fields are `containerSelector` (which should select a single DOM element) and `panelSelector` (which should select several DOM elements).

-To make a useful story, you'll probably want to provide `enterHandler` and `exitHandler`, which are triggered during [requestAnimationFrame][2] when a panel crosses in or out of the guideline.

-For continuous-style scrollytelling, you can provide a `progressHandler` which is triggered every time the progress value changes or the active panel changes.
-Instead of writing your own render loop, you can put your drawing code in the progress handler.
-This saves power on mobile devices because it only does work when the scroll position changes.

 Here's an example:

 ```js
 import { Story } from "./scrollytell";